 The beloved team plays from May through October, both at Grinder Field and in Illinois, Michigan, Ohio and Indiana.

-Home games are played on Grinder Field, across the river from Wood's Mill at Deep River County Park.
+Home games are played on Grinder Field at 2 pm, across the river from Wood's Mill at Deep River County Park.
 They are free and suitable for the entire family.

 Some differences in the rules of today that cranks (fans) might notice are: no bunting, no sliding into bases, no leading off and no mitts or other protective gear.
 Players are called hurlers (pitchers), behinds (catchers) and rovers (shortstops).
 Nine players at a time take the field and substitutions are made freely.
 Strikers (batters) are encouraged to strike the ball and "Leg it" to first base 90-feet away.
 Then if the runner is lucky enough to cross home plate safely, he is to proceed to the tally table where he asks that his ace be tallied for his team.
 He is then instructed to ring the tally bell, letting players and cranks know his score has counted.